tradlyplatform/marketplace-api/puffin-v2/docs/appfeatures.md

 Search feature allows the user to
 - Traditional listing name and description based search
 - Advanced attributes as an filter to filter listings
-- Sorting functions like price , recency
+- Sorting functions like price , recent
+- Map level filters (Neaby miles/KM)

 Coming soon
-- Map level filters (Neaby miles/KM)

 - Location searches (by city, region and country)